Dominik-Schwoerer/FinTech_Project/README.md

 # 4. Loan Portfolio Development
-- **Goal:** Get an overview of the loan portfolio month-over-month considering new loan payouts and loan repayments until end of month.
+- **Objective:** Get an overview of the loan portfolio month-over-month considering new loan payouts and loan repayments until end of month.
 - **Results:** Monthly overview with open notional and month-over-month (mom) and year-over-year (yoy) growth.
-See an extract of the results in Table 10: Open Notional Reporting (Extract)
+See an extract of the results in _Table 10: Open Notional Reporting (Extract)_

 Table 10: Open Notional Reporting (Extract)

 ![Open_notional_report](https://github.com/Dominik-Schwoerer/FinTech/assets/156693461/23ddbf70-2a4c-4c63-9c9d-f3dfce0ce555)

-# 5. Loan Book Report
+# 5. Loan Book Report (Main Objective)
-- **Goal:** Create a template used to report the loan book to external stakeholders.
-The report can be created for a specific reporting date using a date input in the reporting mask.
-The report gives a loan-level overview with the key loan characteristics, exposure at the reporting date and a loan state.
-See the table of loan states in the appendix (Table: Loan States).
+- **Objective:** Create a template used to report the loan book to external stakeholders.
+The report can be generated for a specific reporting date using a date input in the reporting mask.
+The report provides a loan level overview with the key loan characteristics, exposure at the reporting date and a loan state.
-- Q1: Create a loan book report for 2021-07-31 following the reporting obligations as per table headers in the report.
+- Q1: Generate a loan book report for 2021-07-31 according to the contractual reporting requirements (table structure [headers] of the report was provided).
-- Q2: Create a loan state report for loan book 2021-07-31 listing all present loan states with number of loans and exposure per state.
+- Q2: Generate a loan state report for loan book 2021-07-31 listing all live loan states with number of loans and exposure per status.
-- Q3: Create a default report focusing on the distressed loans focusing on (i) recovered loans and (ii) defaulted loans.
-Create bins for each state sorting these loans according to the days from maturity date to final repayment date for recovered loans and days from maturity date to reporting date for default loans.
+- Q3: Generate a default report with a focus on (i) recovered loans and (ii) defaulted loans.
+Create bins for each state sorting loans according to the (i) days from maturity date to reporting date for default loans and (ii) days from maturity date to final repayment date for recovered loans.
 - **Results:**
-- for Q1.: See an extract of the results in Table 11: Loan Book as per 2021-07-31.
-Given this is the main goal of the project, the report is attached as file in this project (see **20210731_loan_book**).
+- for Q1.: See an extract of the results in _Table 11: Loan Book as per 2021-07-31 (Extract)_.
+Since this is the main goal of the project, the report is attached as file in this project (see **20210731_loan_book**).
-- for Q2: See results in Table 12: Loan State Report as of 2021-07-31
+- for Q2: See results in _Table 12: Loan State Report as of 2021-07-31_
-- for Q3: See results for default loans in Table 13: Distressed Loan Overview as of 2021-07-31: Default and results for recovered loans in
+- for Q3: See results for default loans in _Table 13: Distressed Loan Overview as of 2021-07-31: Default_ and results for recovered loans in _Table 14: Distressed Loan Overview as of 2021-07-31: Recovered_

 Table 11: Loan Book as of 2021-07-31 (Extract)